 Crochet and knitting are both needlework techniques that require yarn to manually create fiber crafts.
 As a member of several social media knitting and crochet groups, I see these questions being asked frequently.

 Which is easier crochet or knit?
 And which should I learn first?
-The truth is many crafters that do both, found crochet easier than knitting.
+Crochet is easier than knitting.
 In my experience at least, I found knitting much harder to learn.

 Which one should you learn first, crochet or knit?

-If you are in doubt on which one to start with, I recommend that you start with crochet.
-The reason why crochet is easier is because you have to deal with one hook only and you can even crochet without looking if you are using simple stitches.
+If you are wondering which one to start with, I recommend that you start with crochet.
+Basically, crochet requires one hook only and you can even crochet without looking if you are using simple stitches.

-Not to mention, the fact that knitting needles don’t have a “hook” at the end, like the crochet ones do.
+Not to mention, the fact that knitting needles don’t have a “hook” at their tips, like the crochet ones do.
 It makes knitting more difficult to put the stitches in place.

 The difference between crochet vs. knitting